Meshcapade/SMPL_blender_addon/README.md

 For academic uses, please visit: https://smpl-x.is.tue.mpg.de/.
 Or contact us at support@meshcapade.com

-# SMPL-X and Meshcape Utilities Blender Add-on
+# Meshcape Utilities Blender Add-on

-This add-on allows you to add [SMPL-H](https://smpl-x.is.tue.mpg.de), [SMPL-X](https://smpl-x.is.tue.mpg.de), and [SUPR](https://supr.is.tue.mpg.de) skinned meshes to your current Blender scene.
+This add-on allows you to add [SMPL-H](https://mano.is.tue.mpg.de/), [SMPL-X](https://smpl-x.is.tue.mpg.de), and [SUPR](https://supr.is.tue.mpg.de) skinned meshes to your current Blender scene.
 Each imported mesh consists of a shape specific rig, as well as shape keys (blend shapes) for shape, expression and pose correctives.

 - Requirements:
   - Newest version developed in 3.5.1